Payne-in-Bahrain/u2_lessons_embedding_related_data/README.md

 <details>
 <summary>
-(3) True or False: An embedded subdocument must have its <code>save()</code> method called to be persisted to the database.
+(3) True or False: An embedded subdocument must have the <code>save()</code> method called on the parent document to be persisted to the database.
 </summary>
 <hr>

-**False**.
-Tricky question because embedded subdocs are saved when the top-level document they are embedded within is saved.
+**True**.
+True, the top-level/parent document they are embedded within is saved.

 <hr>
 </details>